bg6cq/sshscan/README.md

 # sshscan

-Multithreaded ssh scanner for networks
+Multithreaded ssh scanner for one host ip

 ## How to compile it